 The African elephants are the largest land animals that walk on earth, with their characteristically large ears and tusks that curve outwards.
 The majestic creatures always move in large herds.
 So the chances of spotting a group, ambling towards the Mara River or wallowing in a mud bath on your game drive are quite high.
 Did you know that elephants are among some very few animals that can recognize themselves?
 Or that they mourn after a family member’s death, revisiting the bones of the dead elephants for years?

-Best place to spot: The Musiara Marsh, or the Mara River crossing
+Best place to spot elephants: The Musiara Marsh, or the Mara River crossing

 Menacing Cape Buffaloes